carpe121/eco_genomics_2025/population_genomics/popgen_notes.md

 Made a second script called `ANGSD_.sh` to estimate theta and other metrics of genomic diversity along the genome. `ANGSD.sh` and `ANGSH_.sh` were placed in a wrapper `diversity_wrapper.sh` together to run over the weekend.

+### 09/23/25
+Checked on ANGSD results from the weekend.
+Built new Rmd script, `Nucleotide_Diversity.Rmd`, in the `mydocs` folder.
+In the Rmd, we explored the ANGSD results by calculating pi and Watterson's theta, and using `ggplot2` to graph the results.

+We also calculated effective population size for each of our samples using Watterson's theta.
+The results are stored in a lab-wide Google Sheets.
+We concluded by calculating the maximum and minimum Tajima's D across the genome.